vmware/powershell-module-for-vmware-cloud-foundation-reporting/README.md

 ### Generating System Overview Report Tasks

 The `Invoke-VcfOverviewReport` cmdlet generates a system overview report.
 This report contains high-level information about the VMware Cloud Foundation system.
+This report may be used to provide a quick system overview of the system to your VMware representative.

 #### Generate a System Overview Report for a VMware Cloud Foundation Instance

 1. Start Windows PowerShell.

-2. Replace the values in the sample code with values for the instance of VMware Cloud Foundation to generate a health report for SDDC Manager instance and run the commands in the PowerShell console.
+2. Replace the values in the sample code with values for the instance of VMware Cloud Foundation to generate a system overview report for SDDC Manager instance and run the commands in the PowerShell console.

     ```powershell
     $sddcManagerFqdn = "sfo-vcf01.sfo.rainpole.io"